blaylockbk/Ute-WRF-User-Group/COMPILE/README.md

 ## Load necessary modules and set up the environment

-First log into `kingspeak.chpc.utah.edu`
+First, log into `kingspeak.chpc.utah.edu`

-Let's start by disregaring all the settings in your current `~/.custom.csh` file:
+Let's start by disregarding all the settings in your current `~/.custom.csh` file:

     module purge